The Best Winter Jacket for Men Review

 No matter if you choose a DWR treated material or a layered shell like Gore-Tex, proper care is essential for it to stay waterproof.
 Use of detergents strip the waterproof treatment from the fabric, so try to use a DWR or Gore-Tex specific cleaner for spots and stains, then a wash-in or spray-on waterproofing to restore your winter jacket's weather resistance.

 If you live in a low elevation or low latitude area, where the winter precipitation tends to fall as rain rather than snow, you should look at one of the parkas with a waterproof outer shell such as the Patagonia Tres with its H2NO fabric, or the Arc'teryx Fission SV that uses a Gore Tex barrier.
 These waterproof/breathable fabrics shed water quicker and for a longer duration than a typical DWR treatment.
-But, if you'll be wearing your winter jacket in temperatures, where the precipitation tends to fall as snow, then the parkas with DWR treatments such as the Canada Goose Expedition Parka, or the Rab Neutrino Endurance will be more than adequately protected.
+But, if you'll be wearing your winter jacket in lower temperatures, where the precipitation tends to fall as snow, then the parkas with DWR treatments such as the Canada Goose Expedition Parka, or the Rab Neutrino Endurance will be more than adequately protected.